-K. Rupert Murdoch has served as the Company's Executive Chairman since December 2012.
-He has been Executive Chairman of the Company's former parent, Twenty-First Century Fox, Inc. (formerly named News Corporation) ("21st Century Fox"), a diversified global media and entertainment company, since July 2015, after serving as its Chief Executive Officer from 1979 to July 2015 and its Chairman since 1991.
-Since July 2016, he has served as Chairman and acting Chief Executive Officer of 21st Century Fox subsidiaries Fox News Channel and Fox Business Network.
+K. Rupert Murdoch has served as the Company's Executive Chairman since 2012.
+He has been Executive Chairman of the Company's former parent, Twenty-First Century Fox, Inc. (formerly named News Corporation) ("21st Century Fox"), a diversified global media and entertainment company, since 2015, after serving as its Chief Executive Officer from 1979 to 2015 and its Chairman since 1991.
+Mr. K.R.
+Murdoch serves as Executive Chairman of 21st Century Fox subsidiaries Fox News Channel and Fox Business Network, having also served as acting Chief Executive Officer from July 2016 to May 2018.
 Mr. K.R.
 Murdoch is the father of Messrs.
 J.R.
 Murdoch and L.K.
 Murdoch.